 When you’re in an executive role at a business, leading your team can be one of the most difficult challenges you face.
 With so many personalities to manage, strengths to consider, and goals to keep in mind, it can be tough to know how to motivate your employees and invite collaboration.
 One way to make this happen is by giving renewed focus to team-building activities that actually work.
 Here’s our take on a few we’ve enjoyed.

-Go from Formal to Informal
+Go grom Formal to Informal with Team Building Activities

 The tendency with managing a team is often to work on the relationships while in the office.
 After all, this is when everybody is already in the same location and has opportunities to work side by side.
 But, it turns out that team building outside of the office can actually work even better to strengthen relationships and boost overall morale.
 Even though your employees are busy and have their own lives outside of work, we’ve found that scheduling one event outside the office per quarter doesn’t interfere with employees’ time outside of work.
 This won’t overload their schedules and yet will keep external events consistent.
 Hold these events in a different venue and environment than the office to help to loosen everyone up and create a lighter, more social atmosphere that can lead to friendships and trust between coworkers.